open-afc-project/openafc/Customization.md

 ```

 ### Mail configuration
 Mail configuration specifies where email are sent, and what email account is used to send them.
+This is used by the AFC server to send notifications to the admin when a new user signs up.
 This is required for a functional About page to handle access requests submitted via the web form.

 ```